|Remove||Item||Quantity × Price|

 ish : The Problem with our Pursuit for Perfection and the Life-Changing Practice of Good Enough

---> Earlier versions of this book were made available while it was being written.
-The next version that will be on sale will be the 'final' edition/final version.
+--> An earlier version of this book were made available while it was being written.
+This is now the 'final' edition/final version.

 Why?
 You can't write a book about near enough, good enough, increments and iterations and then act like a perfectionist!
 Readers of earlier versions of this book have provided feedback, insights and comments about their learning and experience reading it.
-These have been taken into consideration and used to create the final iteration which be on retail sale from June 1, 2019.
+These have been taken into consideration and used to create this final iteration.